 P F Ferrari and G Rizzolatti (2014)

-Our nervous system’s cells are busy organising our sensations into perceptions, and then into thoughts, and then on occasion into actions; a long pathway from the external world through the myriad complications of our central nervous systems.
+Our nervous system’s cells are busy organising our sensations into perceptions, and then into thoughts, and then on occasion into actions; a long pathway Might the analogy for thought and the world also be one for the reception of sensations? from the external world through the myriad complications of our central nervous systems.
 Mirror neurons seem to jump over this bureaucracy, reflecting what is external directly into our actions.
 This allows the young of a species to copy adults essentially without participating mentally in the process themselves.
-Ramachandran then speculates that this facility let us form the idea of an ‘other’: the location given to the feelings generated by mirror neurons.
-Furthermore he wonders could it be that our notion of self came by analogy from the concept of other.
-And so he propounds the counter-intuitive suggestion that consciousness of self only arises after sympathy with others has become possible.
+Ramachandran then speculates that this facility lets us form the idea of an ‘other’: A page on the 'other' as something rather different from another human being. the location given to the feelings generated by mirror neurons.
+Furthermore he wonders could it be that our notion of self A page on the suggestion that the self is a kind of illusion. came by analogy from the concept of other.
+And so he propounds the counter-intuitive suggestion On the way ideas can come from the bringing together of disparate notions. that consciousness of self only arises after sympathy with others has become possible.